edwinst/remedybg_wishlist/README.md

 *   **(use)** Make it more obvious that one can add new items by clicking below the last watch item.
     (Use all space below the last item as a mouse "area of attack" for this.)

-*   **(use)** Allow expanding/collapsing of watched structs e.g. by double-click to increase the area of attack for collapsing/expanding.
+*   **(use)** Allow expanding/collapsing of watched structs e.g. by double-click on the name to increase the area of attack for collapsing/expanding.

-     **Note:** For the root item, this currently collides with the edit-on-double-click.
+     **Note:** For the root items, this currently collides with the edit-on-double-click.
 Maybe it would be fine to toggle expansion along with the editing?
 After all, what I want to edit, I usually also want to see, right?
     A click on the collapse item could then re-collapse and also quit the editing, which seems useful.